Start9Labs/nextcloud-startos/instructions.md

 1. Follow instructions for "Desktop Client (LAN)" (above).
 1. In the desktop client, click the account in the top left, then Settings.
 Click Network, then "Specify proxy manually as" and "SOCKS5 proxy."
 Enter "127.0.0.1" for the Host and "9050" for the port.
 1. Ensure you have the [Tor daemon running on your OS](https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/index).
-1. In Nextcloud Config on Embassy, set "Client Connection Method" to `Tor`.
 1. Back in the desktop client, click the account in the top left, then Add Account.
 1. On the following screen, click "Log in," then enter your Nextcloud Tor server address, which you can copy from the Nextcloud page on your Embassy -> Interfaces - Tor Address.
 This must start with http:// and end with .onion.
 Click Next.
 1. This will launch your browser and prompt you to log in to your account.
 Log in and then grant access as we did for LAN.